-Next came 2012, and it seemed that more of the Republican candidates had caught on to the need for playing the God card than ever before, and almost all of them were claiming “God told me to run for president” early on, begging the question — did God tell all of them they’d be president, or none of them, since, you know, none of them went on to become president anyway, at least in 2012 so far?
-But that’s for another post three years too late.
+Next came 2012, and it seemed that more of the Republican candidates had caught on to the need for playing the God card than ever before, and almost all of them were claiming “God told me to run for president” early on, begging the question — did God tell all of them they’d be president, or none of them, since, you know, none of them went on to become president anyway in 2012, and so far to date?
+But that’s for another post.

 I really don’t know.

 But as you may have heard unless you were in a coma for the last three years or staying away from Facebook (practically the same thing), the prophetic declarations didn’t pan out either.
-The “prophetic movement” got that one wrong, too, tidied up and moved on.
-Their candidate largely left the spot light for a year or two, and the dreaded Obama commenced a second term.
+The “prophetic movement” got that one wrong, too, wiped their hands, tidied up, and moved on seemingly with collective amnesia.
+Their candidate largely left the spotlight for a year or two, and the dreaded Obama commenced a second term.